DETAILED ACTION

 Regarding claims 5 and 17, Ebata discloses all of the limitations of claims 4 and 16 as discussed above.

-Ebata further discloses wherein: the display displays one or a plurality of the measurement item candidates having the probability equal to or greater than a predetermined probability or a predetermined number of a plurality of the measurement item candidates in descending order of the probability, or a predetermined number of a plurality of the measurement item candidates in descending order of the probability, the plurality of measurement item candidates having the probability equal to or greater than a predetermined probability (Ebata, Para 68; “Then, the measurement unit 9 determines measurement line candidates suitable for measurement based on the calculated reliability and the calculation standard stored in the calculation standard storage unit 10.
+Ebata further discloses a plurality of measurement item candidates, wherein: the display displays one or the plurality of measurement item candidates having the probability equal to or greater than a predetermined probability or a predetermined number of the plurality of the measurement item candidates in descending order of the probability, or a predetermined number of the plurality of the measurement item candidates in descending order of the probability, the plurality of measurement item candidates having the probability equal to or greater than a predetermined probability (Ebata, Para 68; “Then, the measurement unit 9 determines measurement line candidates suitable for measurement based on the calculated reliability and the calculation standard stored in the calculation standard storage unit 10.
 As a method for determining measurement line candidates, for example, a number of measurement lines determined in descending order of reliability can be set as candidates, a measurement line whose reliability is equal to or higher than a threshold value can be set as a candidate, a measurement line having reliability equal to or greater than the product of the highest reliability and a defined percentage can be set as a candidate, and a combination of these methods can be adopted.”)
 (Ebata, Para 48; “For example, for the algorithm for detecting the measurement target, there is a method in which typical pattern data is stored in advance as a template, a pattern data similarity is calculated while searching for an image with a template, and it is considered that a measurement target is present in a place where the similarity is equal to or greater than a threshold value and is the maximum.”)
 (Ebata, Para 64-65; "Then, the measurement unit 9 sets a measurement line to be used for measurement of the detected measurement target, and calculates the reliability of the recognition result based on image processing for the measurement line.
 In this case, the measurement unit 9 calculates the reliability using the reliability calculation standard stored in the calculation standard storage unit 10.
 For example, in the case of measuring the length of the gallbladder on the ultrasound image, the measurement unit 9 extracts a plurality of line segments whose end points are disposed on the boundary surrounding the gallbladder region on the ultrasound image, that is, the edge of the gallbladder, and calculates the reliability based on the edge likeness of the ultrasound image at the end point for each line segment").

 Regarding claims 6 and 18, Ebata discloses all of the limitations of claims 4 and 16 as discussed above.